Enrolment

 If your child attends Long Day Care as well as Sessional Kinder, the funding scheme will prioritise funding at a Sessional Kinder in the first instance.

-Q; Can the service seek voluntary donations or fundraise in 2023?
+Q; Can the service seek voluntary donations or fundraise?

-Q; Do I need to pay for any incursions or excursions from 2023?
+Q; Do I need to pay for any incursions or excursions?

-Q; Can I be charged a maintenance fee from 2023?
+Q; Can I be charged a maintenance fee?

 Parents cannot be charged a compulsory maintenance fee / levy regardless of whether they attend a working bee (or similar) or not.
 Any parent contribution to maintenance is voluntary.